How we're run

 Gafyn is a rural practice chartered surveyor and land agent.

-Jenny qualified as a journalist and worked for six years on local papers and independant local radio in Berkshire and Oxfordshire, before realising her dream of working for the BBC, becoming a Parliamentary Journalist in 1990.
+Jenny qualified as a journalist and worked for six years on local papers and independent local radio in Berkshire and Oxfordshire, before realising her dream of working for the BBC, becoming a Parliamentary Journalist in 1990.

 Over the next 11 years she undertook various correspondent roles throughout the Corporation, including for regional TV at Midlands Today, and on network Radio for Five Live and Radio 4.
 In 2001 she was offered a three-month attachment as a Senior Producer on the prestigious investigative series on Radio 4, “File on 4.”
 The three months stretched to 15 years, and she made her final programme in 2016.